ZackyCaleb/CDAN/README.md

    ```
   Python main.py
    ```
-* A checkpoint trained on AffectNet can be downloaded in CDAN.
+* A checkpoint trained on AffectNet can be downloaded in [CDAN.pth](https://drive.google.com/file/d/1KuYYEIvtXQphuHlu9hpcbTe86kTXRbaE/view).

 ## Testing
 * To get reconstruct images: